General Studies

 Writing: The KTA Writing curriculum advances vertically from fundamental writing skills in Grade 9 to cross-curricular writing skills in Grade 12, with emphasis on writing as process at every level.
 As they move through high school, students gain proficiency in the six discrete traits of effective writing (content, organization, sentence fluency, word choice, voice, and conventions) and in the increasingly refined implementation of these traits in narrative, descriptive, expository, persuasive and creative writing.

-English 10 Standard is an overview of American literature, including novels, poetry, short stories and non-fiction.
+English 10 Academic is an overview of American literature, including novels, poetry, short stories, and non-fiction.
 Emphasis is placed on the critical reading and analysis of literary texts.
 Grammar and vocabulary units continue to focus on language usage skills essential for success on the SAT and ACT exams.
 Writing assignments focus on developing proficiency in the six essential traits of effective writing and writing a research paper.

-English 10 Honors is a chronological survey of American literature with a continued emphasis on the development of reading, writing and critical skills.
+English 10 Honors is a survey of American literature with a continued emphasis on the development of reading, writing and critical skills.
 Students gain exposure to literature from the early Colonial Period through the Modern Period, placing each work in historical and social context.
 Grammar and vocabulary units continue to prepare students for the SAT and ACT exams, while the writing program introduces them to research skills and to the appeals, structure, schemes and tropes of persuasive writing.

-English 12 Standard is a writing intensive course that focuses on rhetoric and preparing students for college level writing.
+English 12 Academic is a writing intensive course that focuses on rhetoric and preparing students for college level writing.
 Readings are drawn primarily from The Norton Sampler and The Bedford Reader, and class discussions focus on accurate understanding and critical analysis of written texts.
 Research and writing assignments focus on crafting essays utilizing the five modes of discourse.
 Through the process of reading, writing and revising, each student’s distinctive voice emerges, along with a forceful style and clear sense of audience.

 Mathematics

-Algebra I (9 Standard) introduces students to problem solving techniques utilizing variables.
+Algebra I introduces students to problem solving techniques utilizing variables.
 Topics include order of operations, substitution, polynomials and exponents, solving linear equations and inequalities, using factoring to solve quadratic equations, graphing on a coordinate plane, interpreting graphs and solving systems of equations.

-Pre-Calculus: In Pre-Calculus students go beyond basic algebra and trigonometry, using real world applications to solve advanced problems.
+Pre-Calculus students go beyond basic algebra and trigonometry, using real world applications to solve advanced problems.
 Topics covered include real and complex numbers, functions, series and sequence, matrices, probability and statistics and applications of trigonometry.
 The course also provides students with an introduction to differential calculus.

 Advanced Placement Calculus AB is a college level introduction to calculus.
 Derivative and integral rules are learned and applied to families of functions studied in earlier mathematics courses.
 Students learn to use calculus techniques to solve problems drawn from physics, economics, solid and analytical geometry and other fields.
 Examples of applications of the calculus include area and volume, fluid force, vertical motion, sophisticated graphing, length and surface area, growth and decay, max and minima and related rates.